anaef/lua-linear/README.md

 #### `linear.size (vector|matrix)`

-Returns the number of elements of a vector, or two values for the number of rows and columns of a matrix.
+Returns the number of elements of a vector, or three values for the number of rows and columns as well as the order of a matrix.

 #### `linear.tvector (matrix, index)`